 Posted by Ian Carrier, Partner

-Is head injury being taken seriously in rugby?
-The results of the latest RFU annual report
+Is head injury being taken seriously in sport?

 With the release of the RFU’s (Rugby Football Union’s) latest annual report on injury in rugby, it has been revealed that for the third year in a row concussion was both the most common and highest burden match injury.
 It accounted for 18% of all injuries to the ball carrier, and 37% of all injuries to the tackler; whichever way you look at it, concussions are a major issue, and not just in heavy contact sports such as rugby.

 The risks to players of head injury